Frequently Asked Questions

-The Storefront Reference Architecture combines best practices in site design and technical storefront architecture to provide a blueprint for merchants looking to build and customize their ecommerce storefronts.
-The storefront reference architecture will:
+Storefront Reference Architecture (SFRA) provides customers with a starting point for web-storefront design.
+It combines best practices in site design and technical architecture to provide a blueprint for merchants looking to build and customize their ecommerce storefronts.
+It includes:

-Are merchants required to move to the Commerce Cloud Storefront Reference Architecture?
+Are merchants using SiteGenesis required to move to the Commerce Cloud Storefront Reference Architecture?

 No. Merchants are encouraged to move to the Commerce Cloud Storefront Reference Architecture when it is right for them.
 It should be considered during planned site-redesigns to ensure brands are utilizing the latest and greatest storefront innovation.
 Merchants who are not ready for a site-redesign can continue to leverage the existing SiteGenesis—a storefront framework trusted across over 2,700 sites.
 With native responsive design, a codebase fundamental to modifying the entire user experience based on the shopper’s device, merchants can build mobile optimized sites, and many already have.
 Commerce Cloud provides merchants resources to optimize their existing storefront environments, and plan for future site redesigns, including:

 - Mobile design best practices, based on data-driven insight into more than 2,000 mobile sites.
 These best practices, such as a persistent search bar and simplified categorization can be implemented today in the existing current reference architecture.

 - Cloud’s Retail Practice team can provide mobile design consultations and heat mapping to allow merchants to optimize their existing storefront environment.
 Commerce Cloud Practice Accelerators provide best practices on user experience and visual design.

 Who is the Storefront Reference Architecture intended for?